thefrontside/bigtest/website/docs/docs/interactors/4-write-your-own.md

 ## Writing your first interactor

-In this example, we will create our own `Button` Interactor to use as an alterantive to the one offered by BigTest as you may have seen in the [`Quick Start`](/interactors/quick-start) section.
+In this example, we will create our own `Button` Interactor to use as an alterantive to the one offered by BigTest as you may have seen in the [`quick start`](/docs/interactors) section.

 There are four things to decide:
 1. What to name and label the interactor